divyansh1109/Self-Driving-Car-Sim/README.md

-# ROS2 Self-Driving Car AI using OpenCV
+# Self Driving Car Sim

 A self-driving car simulation in a Gazebo environment using ROS2, OpenCV, and custom machine learning models.
 This project enables autonomous driving by detecting and responding to lanes, signboards, and traffic lights.